Nuclear Electric: Nuclear Electric (1990–1995)

 A new company was formed, Nuclear Electric, which would eventually own and operate the nuclear power assets; and the nuclear power stations were held in public ownership for a number of years.

 John G. Collier, formerly chair of UKAEA, was its first chairman, and its corporate headquarters were at Barnwood, formerly the site of the Generation Design and Construction Division of the CEGB.

 Transition to British Energy, later EDF Energy (1995–2010)

 In 1995, the assets of Nuclear Electric and Scottish Nuclear were combined as well as split.
-The combination process merged operations of the UK's eight most advanced nuclear plants – seven Advanced Gas Cooled Reactor (AGR) and one Pressurised Water Reactor (PWR) – into a new private company founded in 1996, British Energy.
+The combination process merged operations of the UK's eight most advanced nuclear plants – seven advanced gas-cooled reactors (AGR) and one pressurised water reactor (PWR) – into a new private company founded in 1996, British Energy.

 The splitting process created a separate company in 1996 called Magnox Electric – which would hold a proportion of the old CEGB's nuclear stations, its older Magnox reactors.
 The assets of Magnox Electric were later combined with BNFL in 1998, and eventually operated and managed by US based EnergySolutions through its June 2007 acquisition of the BNFL subsidiary – Reactor Sites Management Company.

 In 2009, British Energy was acquired by Électricité de France (EDF); and on 1 July 2010, British Energy was rebranded to EDF Energy.